 When funding limits the availability of services, waiting lists are established for individuals seeking services.
-Essentially, a waitlist is a backlog of eligible individuals waiting to enroll into a program because funding is not available to authorize immediate enrollment.
+Essentially, a waitlist is a backlog of eligible individuals waiting to enroll in a program because funding is not available to authorize immediate enrollment.

 Currently, the following I/DD programs have statewide waitlists:

 - Home and Community-Based Services Waiver (HCBS-DD) / Developmental Disabilities Medicaid Waiver (DD)